Best Film for the Olympus OM-3

 Where to Get Film Developed?

-You will find a handful of possible choices for where to develop film.
-For a more detailed explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+There are a variety of possibilities for where to have 35mm film developed.
+For a more thorough discussion of the possibilities check out my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies have ended processing film on site.
-They mail film off to be processed by a separate company.
-As a consequence, you won’t receive your developed negatives back.
+WARNING: Pharmacies and big box stores don’t develop film at the store.
+They mail the film off-site to be developed by a separate company.
+That is why, you won’t be given your processed negatives back.